cfangmeier/VFPIX-telescope-PCB/ReadMe.md

 VFPIX telescope PCB repository
 ==============================

 This repository contains the history and the most current versions of PCB files for the pixel telescope.
 The initial development started back as PIRE project in 2010.
+Current development is being done primarily by UNL student Caleb Fangmeier.

 Some links to past reports/TWikis:
 ----------------------------------